 Oolong teas like other perishable items can go stale over time and lose flavor.
 Tea can also absorb the odors that surround them if stored improperly.
 If a tea started with a good flavor and has gone flat, a short lower temperature roast can bring it back to life.
 This is called refreshing the tea.

-Although each tea will vary depending on its age and oxidation level, a basic refresh recipe is to roast the tea in the oven at 200 F for 20 minutes.
-One thing I learned is that as wonderful as the refresh technique is, you can’t bring back to life a tea that is too stale or never had a great flavor to begin with it.
+Although each tea will vary depending on age and oxidation level, a basic refresh recipe is roasting it in the oven at 200 F for 20 minutes.
+I learned that as wonderful as the refresh technique is, you can’t bring back to life a tea that is too stale or never had a great flavor to begin with.

 Time to Roast Some Oolong Tea